Rethinking the Win Ratio: A Causal Framework for Hierarchical Outcome Analysis: Causal inference framework for Win Ratio and generalized pairwise comparisons

 \subsection{From estimators to causal measures and estimands}

 The quantities introduced so far --- $\hat p_\mathrm{W},\hat R_\WR,\hat \Delta_\mathrm{NB}$ ---, are data-dependent estimators (hence the $\hat\cdot$ notation).
-To efficiently capture treatment effects and treatment comparisons, we need to first answer the following crucial question: \emph{what is the estimand that these estimators seek at estimating ?} In this subsection, we review the two causal estimands previously defined and studied for generalized comparisons and Win Ratio analyses, before introducing our new estimand.
-The first estimand is a natural individual-level estimand, but cannot be estimated as it is not identifiable.
-Most works therefore introduced a population-level estimand, as a proxy for the non-identifiable individual-level causal estimand.
-This causal estimand may however not capture treatment effects correctly, hence our new causal estimand that is both individual-level and identifiable.
+To efficiently capture treatment effects and treatment comparisons, we need to first answer the following crucial question: \emph{what is the estimand that these estimators seek at estimating?}

-\paragraph{A natural but non-identifiable causal estimand.} In our causal inference framework, we wish to determine if individuals would fare better if treated or non-treated.
-Here, $w$ is a contrast function that compares two outcomes $y,y'\in\cY$: $w(y|y')$ quantifies the relative favorability of $y$ compared to $y'$.
-If we worked with the Risk Difference, we would have $w(y|y')=y-y'$, and the ATE would write $\tau_\mathrm{ATE}=\esp{w(Y_i(1)|Y_i(0))}=\esp{Y_i(1)-Y_i(0)}$.
-In the general case, with general contrast functions (our ‘‘win'' function), this leads to consider the following quantity:

-The quantity $\tau_\mathrm{indiv}$ is a \emph{causal effect measure} (or causal measure, for short) and a \emph{causal estimand}, that compares the two potential outcomes of a given individual using the contrats/win function $w$.
-If $w$ is as in \Cref{eq:ex_win_proba}, we have:
+\paragraph{A natural but non-identifiable causal estimand.} To determine if individuals would fare better if treated or non-treated, we consider a contrast function $w$, where for $y,y'\in\cY$, $w(y|y')$ quantifies the relative favorability of $y$ compared to $y'$.
+This leads to consider the following causal effect measure, that compares the two potential outcomes of a given individual using the contrats/win function $w$: